 1 Why does the writer say most people go to Seychelles?
-2 3 Which area of Fregate Island has accommodation for tourists?
-4 5 Who did the writer teach about wildlife during her stay on the island?
-6 When do the turtles in the area lay their eggs?
-7 In how many places might you see turtles laying eggs on Fregate Island?
-8 What did the writer install to help protect the magpie robins?
-9 [1] [Total: 9]
+2 What are Seychelles' authorities planning to create?
+[1] 3 Which area of Fregate Island has accommodation for tourists?
+[1] 4 What are no longer found on Fregate Island?
+[1] 5 Who did the writer teach about wildlife during her stay on the island?
+[1] 6 When do the turtles in the area lay their eggs?
+[1] 7 In how many places might you see turtles laying eggs on Fregate Island?
+[1] 8 What did the writer install to help protect the magpie robins?
+[1] 9 How old are the magpie robins when the research process begins?
+10 What are the dangers facing animals in Seychelles?
+Give four details.
+[1] рт] otal: 13]